 Progression and Teaching of Handwriting

-Stage Two: Children should be taught the school script.
+Stage Two: Children should be taught the school script - no joins.

 Stage Three: Handwriting should now be joined.
 The focus should be on fluency and consistency in size, shape, proportion and joining.